Jacox98/checkmk-fortios-ipsec/README.md

 # FortiGate IPsec Checkmk Extension

 This repository contains a Checkmk extension package (`fortigate_ipsec`) that monitors the state of IPsec VPN tunnels on FortiGate firewalls via the FortiOS REST API.
 It ships a special agent to collect tunnel data and an agent-based check plug-in that creates one service per tunnel and reports its connectivity alongside traffic counters.
 It also exposes per-tunnel receive/transmit bandwidth metrics (`fortigate_ipsec_rx_bandwidth`, `fortigate_ipsec_tx_bandwidth`) so Checkmk can graph historical throughput.
+The special agent backs off automatically when FortiOS returns HTTP 429 rate-limit responses.

 The codebase is tested against Checkmk 2.2 and 2.3 releases.
 The special agent call automatically adapts to the evolving `SpecialAgentCommand` API so the same MKP works across both generations.
 When running on older builds that lack `MKGeneralException`, a local fallback keeps configuration errors readable.
+You can optionally scope API calls to a specific VDOM and provide FortiOS filter expressions to limit the tunnel list.

 ## Repository Layout